garrandall/popular-music-data/tracks/jigga-my-n-----jay-z.md

 (Jigga) What's my motherfuckin name?
 (Jigga) And who I'm rollin with huh?
-(My niggaz) Uh-huh-uh-uhh-uhh-uhh
+(My niggas) Uh-huh-uh-uhh-uhh-uhh
-Niggaz better get it right, bitches better get it right, who?
+Niggas better get it right, bitches better get it right, who?
 (Jigga) What's my motherfuckin name?
 (Jigga) And who I'm rollin with huh?
-(My niggaz) Uh-huh-uh-uhh-uhh-uhh
+(My niggas) Uh-huh-uh-uhh-uhh-uhh
-Niggaz better get it right, bitches better get it right
+Niggas better get it right, bitches better get it right

 Yeah, uhh, I got a
 License to kill so I stare at the gat
-Roc-A-Fella, Ruff Ryders, niggaz scared of that
+Roc-A-Fella, Ruff Ryders, niggas scared of that
 Got a new motto this year, "Don't Fuck With My Ones" Knock on your door, three in the mornin
 "It's just us and the guns!"
 See I scrambled with priests, hustle with nuns
-I got the, mind capacity of a young Butch Cassidy Niggaz get fly, let em defy gravity
+I got the, mind capacity of a young Butch Cassidy Niggas get fly, let em defy gravity
 Fo'-five rapidly lift your chest cavity
 Streets won't let me chill
 Always been a clumsy nigga, don't let me spill